RedisLabs/redislabs-docs/content/rs/references/metrics/resource-usage.md

 ### Incoming traffic

-Total incoming traffic to the database in bytes per second.
+Total incoming traffic to the database in bytes/sec.

 All incoming traffic is not measured during [shard migration]({{< relref "/rs/databases/configure/replica-ha" >}}).